 Setting up a WordPress website is a great first step towards building the online presence of your business and attracting new customers.
 Unfortunately, the website alone is no longer enough.
 If you want your customers to find you, you need to get where they will be looking for you – to the top of Google search engine results.
-How to optimize your newly-built WordPress site, so that you have a higher chance of ranking high for profitable keywords (outside of getting more backlinks)?
+Research from one leading SEO Sydney Agency found that websites on page two of google received less than 1.2% of all SERP clicks.
+How to optimize your newly built WordPress site, so that you have a higher chance of ranking high for profitable keywords (outside of getting more backlinks)?

 Make Sure That All Versions of Your Site Are Added to Google Search Console

 Before you even touch your website, it’s best to let Google know about it manually.
 To do that, go to Google Search Console and add your website there.
 You will be asked to log in using your Google account.
 Once that’s done and you’re logged in, go ahead and add your first property:

 If you’re unsure which version to choose (the www or the non-www), the right answer is both.
 Or, rather, all four – as you need to add both http:// and https:// variations (of course, don’t add the latter if you don’t have an SSL yet).